pcyuen98/covidAngular/README.md

 <b>

-1) To use Java and build a live application using latest technology, framework and design

-2) To build a Java application with automation and Dev Ops (Developement Operation) Environment
+1) To integrate with JEE Microservices course
+2)
+3) Learning a modern JavaScript framework which is TypeScript and to be Full Stack Software Engineer

 3) To build application with Microservices Design as API Restful Services provider
 4) To build an application with live example which is integration with Covid API services - https://covid-19-apis.postman.com/

-5) To build and deploy JEE application on simulation server from end to end
+5) To build and deploy Single Page Application with Transactional and Master Data

 </b>